Windos/windos.github.io/_posts/2017-08-04-o365-all-the-things.md

 connection(s) to Office 365, so we might as well put PowerShell to work.
-Using [\#Requires](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_requires) statements allows us to specify that we need PowerShell V3 (for those running Windows 7), and all of installable modules.
+Using [\#Requires](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_requires) statements allows us to specify that we need PowerShell V3 (for those running Windows 7), and all of the installable modules.
 If the requirements aren't met, PowerShell will handle letting the user know.

 ```powershell